-If you have been through a difficult divorce, the last thing you probably want to think about is the possibility of having to go back to the family law court in order to have another aspect of your case re-litigated.
-One of the more important topics that is sure to bring about strong opinions from you and your ex-spouse is child support.
+If you have been through a difficult divorce, the last thing you probably want to think about is the possibility of having to go back to the family law court to have another aspect of your case re-litigated.
+One of the more important topics that will bring about strong opinions from you and your ex-spouse is child support.

 Suppose that you are the custodial parent of your child.
-This means that you have the right to determine the primary residence of your child and to receive child support payments from your ex-spouse.
+This means that you have the right to determine your child's primary residence and receive child support payments from your ex-spouse.
 With these rights comes a great deal of responsibility.
 You not only have physical possession of your child more frequently than does your ex-spouse, but you also pay for more aspects of their life.
-The child support payment will help but it is unlikely that it covers an entire month's worth of costs.
+The child support payment will help, but it is unlikely to cover an entire month's worth of costs.

-In the years after your divorce you may have found that your child's needs have increased the amount that you are having to spend on him or her.
-It could be that he or she has experienced a medical issue that requires regular care from an in-home care provider or something similar.
-It could be that your ex-spouse has experienced a substantial increase in income since your divorce and their current child support obligation is no longer in line with their income.
+In the years after your divorce, you may have found that your child's needs have increased the amount that you have to spend on them.
+It could be that they have experienced a medical issue that requires regular care from an in-home care provider or something similar.
+It could be that your ex-spouse has experienced a substantial increase in income since your divorce, and their current child support obligation is no longer in line with their income.

-Whatever the reason for seeking a child support increase, you need to be equipped with knowledge of the process and procedures of a modification case.
+Whatever the reason for seeking a child support increase, you need to know the process and procedures of a modification case.
 Having an experienced family law attorney by your side throughout the process can help in that endeavor.
-Today's blog post from the Law Office of Bryan Fagan, PLLC will detail this subject for you in the event that you find yourself in this position.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will detail this subject for you if you find yourself in this position.

 Private attorney vs. The Attorney General

-It is not necessary to hire a private attorney in order to seek to increase the child support that you receive.
-There are what is known as "IV-D" courts in Texas that exist only to establish child support obligations for non-custodial parents, collect payments from non custodial parents and enforce the child support orders that are established in these courts.
+It is not necessary to hire a private attorney to increase the child support you receive.
+There are what is known as "IV-D" courts in Texas that exist only to establish child support obligations for noncustodial parents, collect payments from noncustodial parents and enforce the child support orders established in these courts.

-For the most part, these IV-D courts are ones in which there are three parties: Custodial parents, Non Custodial parents and an attorney with the Attorney General's Office (OAG).
-As a custodial parent you can contact the OAG to ask them to review your case to see if there is merit to seeking a modification of the child support order.
-Based on the information you provide a modification can be filed in IV-D court where you can present evidence in order to increase the child support obligation of your ex-spouse.
+For the most part, these IV-D courts are ones in which there are three parties: Custodial parents, Noncustodial parents, and an attorney with the Attorney General's Office (OAG).
+As a custodial parent, you can contact the OAG to ask them to review your case to see if there is merit in seeking a child support order modification.
+Based on the information you provide, a modification can be filed in IV-D court, where you can present evidence to increase the child support obligation of your ex-spouse.

-A trap that many custodial parents fall into is that you could be under the impression that the OAG represents you and will advocate for your rights in court.
+Many custodial parents fall into a trap that you could be under the impression that the OAG represents you and will advocate for your rights in court.
 This is not the case.
-The OAG represents itself and its own interests.
-Those interests are primarily upholding the law of the State that it represents and ensuring that your child does not get placed on government assistance programs unless that is absolutely necessary.
-Your ex-spouse paying child support (and assumedly medical support as well) means that one less child will be reliant upon Medicaid and other overly burdened government programs.
+The OAG represents itself and its interests.
+Those interests primarily uphold the law of the State that it represents and ensure that your child does not get placed on government assistance programs unless necessary.
+Your ex-spouse paying child support (and assumedly medical support as well) means that one more minor child will be reliant upon Medicaid and other overly burdened government programs.

 Benefits of hiring a private family law attorney for your child support modification case

-It is not a bad thing to go through the OAG court for child support modification purposes.
+It is not harmful to go through the OAG court for child support modification purposes.
 That is what the courts are there for.
-As I alluded to earlier, the majority of parents, custodial and non-custodial, are not represented by attorneys from my experience in those courts.
-For those folks you do not want representation or cannot afford it this is an option to look into.
+As I alluded to earlier, most parents, custodial and noncustodial, are not represented by attorneys from my experience in those courts.
+You do not want representation or cannot afford it; this is an option to look into.

-For others, I believe that you will find that the IV-D courts are not going to help you at the level that a district court with a private attorney would.
-For starters, the IV-D courts are overburdened with litigants and cannot hear cases with the frequency that a district court can.
+For others, I believe that you will find that the IV-D courts will not help you at the level that a district court with a private attorney would.
+For starters, the IV-D courts are overburdened with litigants and cannot hear cases with the frequency of a district court.
 Personal assistance and timely results are not in the cards for you should you choose to go through the IV-D courts.

-Your modification case will be handled more efficiently should you be able to hire an experience family law attorney to represent you in your child support modification case.
+Your modification case will be handled more efficiently should you hire an experienced family law attorney to represent you in your child support modification case.
 Your attorney will be able to draft your paperwork for you and file it in district court.
 A hearing can be set for a few weeks later.
-While you wait for a hearing your ex-spouse can be served with your modification documents.
+While you wait for a hearing, your ex-spouse can receive your modification documents.
 From there, your attorney and their attorney can negotiate terms to potentially settle your case without the need to appear in court.
 This saves you time and money in the long run.

-If your ex-spouse earns a substantial income where he or she is not an employee who receives a W-2 tax statement showing their earnings, it can often times be difficult to prove to a judge just what exactly he or she earns.
-If you have problems in this area it will be nearly impossible to have a judge grant your modification request.
+If your ex-spouse earns a substantial income where they are not an employee who receives a W-2 tax statement showing their earnings, it can often be challenging to prove to a judge just what exactly they earn.
+If you have problems in this area, it will be nearly impossible to have a judge grant your modification request.
 A private family law attorney can assist you in digging up the source of any "hidden" income of your ex-spouse.
-These bits of detective work can be the difference between having your child support increased or remain the same.
+These bits of detective work can be the difference between having your child's support increased or remaining the same.